MeadowlarkDAW/rainout/DESIGN_DOC.md

     pub check_for_silent_inputs: bool,

     /// If `true`, then the system will return an error if it was not able to
-    /// connect to a device with at-least two output ports.
+    /// connect to a device with at-least two output channels.
 It will also try
     /// to avoid automatically connecting to devices with mono outputs.
     ///
     /// By default this is set to `true`. pub must_have_stereo_output: bool,

     /// If `true`, then the system will use empty (silent) buffers for any
-    /// audio/MIDI ports that failed to connect instead of returning an
+    /// audio/MIDI channels/ports that failed to connect instead of returning an
     /// error.
     ///
     /// By default this is set to `false`.